 My primary research focus is the philosophy of Thomas Hobbes.
-My past work has examined topics such as the following: the laws of nature in Leviathan and their connection to geometrical definitions; Margaret Cavendish’s criticisms of Hobbes’s explanation of visual perception; the debate between Hobbes and Robert Boyle concerning experimentation and scientific knowledge, Hobbes’s objections to the Meditations, Hobbes’s view of the relationship between mathematics and physics.
+My past work has examined topics such as the following: the laws of nature in Leviathan and their connection to geometrical definitions; Margaret Cavendish’s criticisms of Hobbes’s explanation of visual perception; the debate between Hobbes and Robert Boyle concerning experimentation and scientific knowledge; Hobbes’s objections to Descartes’s Meditations; and Hobbes’s view of the relationship between mathematics and physics.

-An abbreviated version of my CV is available here.
+An abbreviated version of my CV is available here (June 2018).